Photogrammetry: 3D modeling

 A somewhat similar application is the scanning of objects to automatically make 3D models of them.
 Since photogrammetry relies on images, there are physical limitations when those images are of an object that has dark, shiny or clear surfaces.
 In those cases, the produced model often still contains gaps, so additional cleanup with software like MeshLab, netfabb or MeshMixer is often still necessary.
 Alternatively, spray painting such objects with matte finish can remove any transparent or shiny qualities.

 Google Earth uses photogrammetry to create 3D imagery.

 There is also a project called Rekrei that uses photogrammetry to make 3D models of lost/stolen/broken artifacts that are then posted online.

+On Mount Stanley, an exhibition team sent out by Project Pressure created the first ever 3D model of the glacier using drone photography and GNSS technology showing a surface area decline of 29.5% between 2020 and 2024.

+Rock mechanics

+High-resolution 3D point clouds derived from UAV or ground-based photogrammetry can be used to automatically or semi-automatically extract rock mass properties such as discontinuity orientations, persistence, and spacing.

 Software

 There exist many software packages for photogrammetry; see comparison of photogrammetry software.

-Apple introduced a photogrammetry API called Object Capture for macOS Monterey at the 2021 Apple Worldwide Developers Conference.
-In order to use the software, however, "you need an iPhone or iPad with a dual-lens rear camera (and preferably a LiDAR scanner, although not required) to capture depth data," in addition to a MacBook running macOS Monterey.